 MGM launching BetMGM, adding more gaming kiosks

 BetMGM’s app is a rebranding of PlayMGM, the online gaming app MGM introduced in 2017.
-The brand first launched in New Jersey in September 2019, and is also live in West Virginia, Indiana, and is set to soon launch in Michigan.
+The brand first launched in New Jersey in September 2019.

 MGM Resorts International is rolling out its new sports betting brand, BetMGM, in Nevada.